groupdocs-signature-cloud/docs/content/signature/getting-started/overview.md

 * Support working with all Signature types (except Digital Signature for PowerPoint) on Microsoft Document formats like Word, Excel, PowerPoint
 * Verify Text and Digital signatures for PDF, Word and Excel document types
 * Verify Barcode and QR-Code Signatures for all document format types
-* search Digital Signatures in PDF, SpreadSheet Document Formats and Word Processing Document Formats
+* Search Digital Signatures in PDF, SpreadSheet Document Formats and Word Processing Document Formats
-* search Barcode and AR-Code Signatures in PDF, Images, SpreadSheet Document Formats, Word Processing Document Formats and Presentation Document Formats
+* Search Barcode and AR-Code Signatures in PDF, Images, SpreadSheet Document Formats, Word Processing Document Formats and Presentation Document Formats
+* Update signatures by ID
+* Delete signatures by ID
 {{< /alert >}}

 ## Supported File Formats ##